Troubled Houses - The Home Owner's Resourcesm - Energy Savers

 This house, built in 1924 was inspected for a potential home buyer in the summer of 2010.
 This story and a half house was typical for its age in that it had multiple types of attic insulation and overall was poorly insulated.
 The readily visible insulation in the upper attic was blown cellulose (ground newspaper with a fire retardant).
 This insulation barely covered the ceiling joists.
 The insulation, shown hear near the hatch, is clearly cellulose, but notice the occasional shiny granules of another material.
 The photo at right shows another type of insulation below the cellulose.

-The photo above shows the empty bag of insulation, a thin layer of vermiculte spilled out onto the ceiling, an electrical cable at the left, and some exposed foam plastic insulation placed between the rafters and the gable end studs.
+The photo above shows the empty bag of insulation, a thin layer of vermiculite spilled out onto the ceiling, an electrical cable at the left, and some exposed foam plastic insulation placed between the rafters and the gable end studs.
 Shown below is a closeup of the Zonolite bag, and a closeup of the cable with was damaged by squirrels.

 Protect your insulation!
 Keep people out of the attic!

 The obvious path through this attic insulation is clearly done by a person who did not understand the consequences of trampling this loose fiberglass.
 The insulation has been compressed from about 15" deep to about 3" deep, reducing its insulation value to a small fraction of its initial value.
 Whether the path was made by the cable or satellite TV installer, an electrician or other intruder, the damage is done and can best corrected by a qualified insulation firm.
-We recommend home owners post a sign just inside their attic hatch which reads something like this: " STOP - Do not enter this attic unless you have arranged with an insulation firm to restore the insulation to its original condition immediately after you leave the attic."
+We recommend home owners post a sign just inside their attic hatch which reads something like this: "STOP - Do not enter this attic unless you have arranged with an insulation firm to restore the insulation to its original condition immediately after you leave the attic."
 We further recommend that homeowners not permit anyone to enter the attic without a written agreement to restore the attic insulation as a part of whatever work is to be done in the attic.
 We have created these warning signs and an agreement binding contractors to pay for correcting any insulation they damage.
 The signs and agreement are available.
-Simply email us at hankeybrown@comcast.net and we will send you a pdf of each.
+Simply email us at rogerhankey47@gmail.com and we will send you a pdf of each.
 Also see our townhomes page.